 #2.
 Forgetting to cut off the plastic tie that holds the price tag of a purchased item

 Sometimes the plastic is really strong and if I can’t break it with my bare hands, it stays on the item for eternity or until my husband clips it off.
-He informed me that he found one on a decorative basket yesterday.
+He informed me that he found one hanging on a decorative basket yesterday.
 I purchased it over 10 years ago.
 I know.
-Now do you feel my pain?
-Tennis shoes are notorious for these kryptonite-strength ties and I own a few pair of shoes that still sport them.
+Now, do you feel my pain?
+Tennis shoes are notorious for these kryptonite-strength ties and I own a few pairs of shoes that still sport them.

 #3.
 Procrastinating appointments

 How hard is it to pick up the phone and dial?
 I am not sure why I don’t do it right away.
 I wait until my hair looks like I put my finger in an electrical socket or my car’s check oil light has been on for weeks before I make a phone call.
 I feel tremendous relief after finally scheduling so I can’t believe it takes such a long time!